-The SFs’ eyepieces doubtless include field flatteners and so the field is basically quite flat and is certainly usable to the very edge, unlike say a pair of Victory FLs’.
+The SFs’ eyepieces include field flatteners and so the field is certainly usable to the very edge, unlike say a pair of Victory FLs’.
 However, the field is not completely flat – less so than Swarovski’s ELs’ or Nikon’s EDGs’ for example.
 The field drops off more sharply towards the very edge than the ELs’ as well.
 Star testing reveals some slight astigmatism in that last 5% too.

-This slight curvature is no accident: Zeiss have deliberately introduced a little field curvature for comfortable panning.
+This mild off-axis softening is no accident: Zeiss have deliberately introduced a little distortion and field curvature for comfortable panning.

 Overall, though, field flatness is good and the impression is of a well-corrected field of view.

 The SFs show slight residual chromatic aberration in very high contrast situations, but otherwise they are free from false colour in normal use.
 In this respect they are about same as Swaro’s ELs and other recent premium HD designs.

 Dusk performance is excellent, the bright optics delivering deep shadow penetration.
 The 10x42 SFs even work really well in bright Moonlight and I was able to go searching for a noisy local owl at Midnight.
 I also spotted one of the blacked-out Special-Forces Hercules aircraft that regularly fly close to our house at ultra-low-level, with the bright optics and high contrast making it easy to pick out of a dark sky.